The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 QUBO with simulated annealing is the worst walk-forward solver in the suite: mean Sharpe -0.316 across 4 runs (σ 0.014).
 Markowitz, running on the same data with a mean Sharpe of 0.099, looks mediocre.
 Against QUBO/SA, it looks strong.

 Now look at QAOA Uninformed, operating on the same QUBO matrix with the same constraint projection: mean Sharpe 0.436 across 4 runs (σ 0.681).
 Both solvers receive identical inputs.
 Both have constraints enforced identically at the backtest engine level.
-The quantum sampling procedure finds substantially better solutions in the same discrete landscape that classical annealing failed to navigate — on average, across every run.
+Across all four runs, the quantum sampler found better solutions in the same discrete landscape than classical annealing.

 The σ of 0.681 for QAOA Uninformed is the honest caveat.
 A single run produced Sharpe -0.061; another produced Sharpe 1.053.
 The mean is positive, the gap over QUBO is real, but no single run should be treated as representative.
 This is what 1,024 shots sampling 0.1% of the 2²⁰ bitstring space looks like in practice: the quantum sampler finds better solutions than classical annealing on average, but the per-run variance is high.
 More shots would reduce this variance directly.